apify/crawlee/README.md

 ### Local usage with Apify command-line interface (CLI)

-To avoid the need to set the necessary environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on the Apify cloud, you can take advantage of the
+To avoid the need to set the environment variables manually, to create a boilerplate of your project, and to enable pushing and running your code on the Apify cloud, you can take advantage of the